himanshurawat443/Abstractive-Text-Summarization-using-seq-2-seq-RNN-s/README.md

 After entering in order to execute code you have to run cells using 'Shift + Enter' or 'Ctrl + Enter'

-Comments habe been added for better understanding of the code
+Comments have been added for better understanding of the code